 Student's name than for mathematical or data entry errors, no final circumstances as defined below.
-If a student has r judgment made with respect to him or her in any of policies, procedures, or regulations, substantial er mptively correct, and the instructor's determinational grade can be changed except on proof of exception easonable grounds to believe that a final grade reconcurse or program of study was based on violation ror, bias, or miscarriage of justice, the student may be.
-School days are defined as Monday through Frid holidays. onally egregious eived for final academic of established university v, within ten school days her program.
-In situations where the student belie written communication along with the Communic begin OCU's Informal Grievance Procedure.
-In sit thinks that the appeal is of sufficient importance talong with the Communication Tracking Form for following the same procedure outlined above regard Chair is the person with whom the student has an ow the procedure published in the current OCU cate ves an incorrect grade was assigned, the student metation Tracking Form for Grade Appeals and meet ituations where the student believes an incorrect decopursue further, the student may proceed to submit Grade Appeals and meet with the appropriate Charding a response deadline, communication, and recissue, the process moves directly to the Dean.
-Issuen using the Formal Grievance Procedure in the OC ay proceed to submit with the course faculty to ecision was rendered and it written communication air, with both parties cord keeping.
-If the ues not resolved by the Program Chairs, Deans, nor any university official has the authority to change grades, but can determine whether school or university policy has been followed properly in a fair manner in the delivery of courses and calculation of grades. university official or committee.
-Each KSN higher level.
-Students attempting to bypass a d in the order shown below before proceeding official must sign below prior to the student properties a level without a signature from preceding official we constitute OCU's Informal Grievance Prograde appeals. resenting the issue at a cials will be referred I have received or heard this student's grade above. appeal and have sent my written response to the ne student as specified Step 1: Faculty's name Signature Date Step 2: Chair's name Signature Date
+If a student has re- judgment made with respect to him or her in any of policies, procedures, or regulations, substantial er ror, bias, or miscarriage of justice, the student may ee.
+School days are defined as Monday through Fri onally egregious eived for final academic of established university y, within ten school days her program.
+In situations where the student belief written communication along with the Communication OCU's Informal Grievance Procedure.
+In sit thinks that the appeal is of sufficient importance to along with the Communication Tracking Form for following the same procedure outlined above regardless that the person with whom the student has an course faculty and Chair, then proceed to the Dear ration Tracking Form for Grade Appeals and meet tuations where the student believes an incorrect do pursue further, the student may proceed to submar Grade Appeals and meet with the appropriate Charding a response deadline, communication, and re issue, the process moves directly to the Dean.
+Issue using the Formal Grievance Procedure in the OC hay proceed to submit with the course faculty to ecision was rendered and it written communication air, with both parties ecord keeping.
+If the ues not resolved by the CU catalog. • l has the authority to change grades, but can detern fair manner in the delivery of courses and calculat university official or committee.
+Each KSN of higher level.
+Students attempting to bypass a d in the order shown below before proceeding official must sign below prior to the student particular level without a signature from preceding official we constitute OCU's Informal Grievance Prograde appeals. resenting the issue at a icials will be referred I have received or heard this student's grade above. appeal and have sent my written response to the he student as specified Step 1: Faculty's name Signature Date Step 2: Chair's name Signature Date